Latinos suffer high rates of illness, hospitalizations, and death brought by COVID-19.

 My mask protects you and your familia, from the niños to the abuelos.
 Your mask protects me and my familia.
 And we can’t just wear a mask in public.
 We have to wear a mask even with family or friends.
 The more community participation in wearing a mask and caring for it properly, the greater the benefit for all.

-SHARE WITH FAMILY/FRIENDS IN ENGLISH: I wear my mask and wash it every day because I care about you, I care about your family and mine, and I care about my community. #JuntosStopCovid salud.to/juntosstopcovid
+SHARE IN ENGLISH: I wear my mask and wash it every day because I care about you, I care about your family and mine, and I care about my community. #JuntosStopCovid salud.to/juntosstopcovid

-SHARE WITH FAMILY/FRIENDS IN SPANISH: Yo uso mi mascarilla y la lavo cada día porque me preocupo por usted, por mi familia y la suya, y por mi comunidad. #JuntosStopCovid salud.to/covidespanol
+SHARE IN SPANISH: Yo uso mi mascarilla y la lavo cada día porque me preocupo por usted, por mi familia y la suya, y por mi comunidad. #JuntosStopCovid salud.to/covidespanol

 Quarantine fatigue is real.